w5xd/PacketThermometer/README.md

 <li>TMP102.
 Its SMD board layout puts it at i2c address 0x49.
 <li>There are headers  on the PCB for various break out temperature sensors.
-The pin hookups are the same for any sensor: GND, VCC (3.3V), SDA, SCL are the only pins used.
+The pin hookups are the same for any sensor: GND, VCC (3.3V), SDA, SCL are required.
 The pin positions on the various Sparkfun breakout boards differ, which is why there are several hole patterns on the PCB for headers</li><a href='https://learn.sparkfun.com/tutorials/tmp102-digital-temperature-sensor-hookup-guide'>https://learn.sparkfun.com/tutorials/tmp102-digital-temperature-sensor-hookup-guide.</a>
-The sparkfun breakout board wires the i2c address pin at 0x48.
 <li>HIH6131, measures humidity as well as temperature.
 The PCB layout puts it at i2c 0x27.
 <a href='https://www.sparkfun.com/products/11295'>HIH6130</a>
 has